Hey Christian, Happy Father's Day!

 Your patience, love, and teachings are greatly appreciated.

 We are grateful to have you in our lives.

 Also, don't you agree that we make wonderful and beautiful children together?!

 Then we went to visit my father.
 My namesake!

 We sat on the lawn, and one by one, other siblings

 We each shared funny memories we had of Dad growing up.

 Then Lucy and I attempted to take a few photos with

-dad and not one single photo turned out.
-Awesome!
+Dad and not one single image turned out.

-I am thankful for good men in my life.
+I am thankful for the good men in my life.